-It’s a well know fact that these projects can be hard work – they take planning, resources, time, money and commitment.
-And because they can overrun, problems CAN come up and accidents CAN happen.
-One of the first things to do, before starting anything else, is to get your insurance sorted.
+Whether you’re building a new home or renovating a property, it’s a well-known fact that these projects can be hard work.
+They take planning, resources, time, money and commitment.
+Self-build projects often overrun.
+This can result in problems and accidents happening.
+One of the first things to do is to get your insurance sorted.

-Titan Insurance are experts in this area and we have put together 10 Top Tips to help you understand Self-Build insurance:
+Titan Insurance are experts in this area.
+We have put together 10 top tips to help you understand self-build insurance:

-Don’t make the mistake of thinking that your building project is already covered by your house insurance.
-These projects won’t be insured under your regular Home Insurance policy and you could come unstuck if you haven’t taken out the right insurance from the beginning.
+Don’t make the mistake of thinking that your house insurance already covers your building project.
+These projects won’t be insured under your regular Home Insurance policy.
+Avoid future issues by taking out the right insurance from the beginning.

 Your builder should have public liability insurance, but don’t assume that this is enough to cover all possibilities.
-You are responsible for the whole project so you’ll want to make sure that, should the worst happen, you’ve got all the cover you need.
+You are responsible for the whole project so ensure that, should the worst happen, you’ve got all the cover you need.

 You might think this is when you start building work, but it starts even earlier.
-For a Self-Build, you’ll need insurance right from when you exchange contracts.
-You’ll be liable for anything that can happen as soon as you own the land (like somebody coming on to the land and injuring themselves), so be prepared and have your insurance in place.
+For a self-build project, you’ll need insurance right from when you exchange contracts.
+You’ll be liable for anything that can happen as soon as you own the land.
+Be prepared and have your insurance in place.

-Building is a big project, so remember to look after it from beginning to the end.
-While it’s a work in progress, you’ll need Site Insurance coverage.
-This covers the building site from accidents and forces of nature – fire, lightning, explosions, earthquake, storm and flood.
-It covers Plant, Tools, Equipment, Huts and Caravans from theft or malicious damage.
-Think of how much your project will be set back if you’re not insured – in cost and time.
-Site Insurance covers your works in progress right up until the project is finished.
+Building is a big project, so remember to look after it from beginning to end.
+While it’s a work-in-progress, you’ll need Site Insurance coverage.
+This covers the building site from accidents and forces of nature such as fire, lightning, explosions, earthquake, storm and floods.
+It includes cover for the plant, tools, equipment, huts and caravans from theft or malicious damage.
+Site insurance covers your works in progress right up until the project is finished.

-Even if you can’t imagine anything big going wrong, it’s impossible to guess the future!
-So, plan for the worst and feel secure knowing you’re covered.
+Even if you can’t imagine anything significant going wrong, it’s impossible to guess the future.
+Plan for the worst and feel secure knowing you’re covered.
 What would you do if your house burned down just days before you were due to move back in?
-How would you pay to re-build it without insurance?
+How would you pay to rebuild it without insurance?

-To get this part right, you need to have the correct Reinstatement Cost – this is the full cost of how much a re-build would be (materials, labour, removal of debris, professional fees and VAT) should you experience a total loss.
-Take the time to work out the right value at the start, even ask a surveyor if you need to, so you don’t find yourself out of pocket if the worst happens.
+To get this part right, you need to have the correct Reinstatement Cost – this is the full cost of how much rebuilding would be (materials, labour, removal of debris, professional fees and VAT) should you experience a total loss.
+Work out the right value at the start, even ask a surveyor if you need to, so you don’t find yourself out of pocket if the worst happens.

 Even if you don’t expect it, accidents can happen.
 Make sure you are covered in case your building project causes injury to a member of the public or somehow causes damage to another property.
 For this, you’ll need Public Liability Insurance.

-It is pretty likely that you’ll have employees, sub-contractors or maybe family and friends working on the project.
-In the eyes of insurance you’re the ‘boss’ and you need Employers Liability coverage in case anybody is injured on site, or, they damage anybody else’s property.
+You’ll likely have employees, sub-contractors or maybe family and friends working on the project.
+In the eyes of insurance, you’re the boss and thus need Employers Liability coverage.
+This is to cover anybody who is injured or has an accident on-site.

-Yes it’s true, you can find lots of information online about Self-Build Insurance.
-But when you’re putting big amounts of time and money into your project, it’s worth spending a little time talking to an expert to make sure you have your insurance cover just right.
+Yes, it’s true, you can find lots of information online about self-build insurance.
+But when you’re putting significant amounts of time and money into your project, it’s worth spending a little time talking to an expert to make sure you have your insurance cover just right.
 A few minutes extra before you start can make all the difference if misfortune strikes while you’re building.

-Titan Insurance Services Limited has been delivering specialist insurance for over 25 years.
+Titan Insurance Services Limited has been delivering specialist insurance for over 30 years.
 We are proud to use our knowledge, expertise and industry relationships to provide you with the best policies to meet your needs.
-There’s no need to worry about online applications – we give unbeatable service over the phone, quick quotes and fast cover!
+There’s no need to worry about online applications – we give unbeatable service over the phone, quick quotes and fast cover.